Section

 admin_has_section

-This function returns a value of type bool
+This function returns a value of type bool to determine if content has been injected into section.

 var_dump(admin_has_section('navigation'));